Golf Tutorials

 Your stance is rarely perfectly level.
 The slope of the ground dramatically affects ball flight.

 • Ball Above Your Feet: This lie naturally creates a flatter, more rounded swing plane.
-The club face will have a tendency to close through impact, making the ball go left of your target (for a righty).
+The clubface will have a tendency to close through impact, making the ball go left of your target (for a righty).
 You must aim to the right of your target to compensate.
 Because the swing is flatter, some players find they hit the ball further, so you might need slightly less club.

 • Ball Below Your Feet: This forces you into a steeper, more upright swing.
-The club face tends to stay open, making the ball go right of your target.
+The clubface tends to stay open, making the ball go right of your target.
 To compensate, aim left.
 This is often a tougher shot to generate power on, so you might consider taking an extra club.

 • Uphill Lie: When you're on a slope hitting uphill, the slope effectively adds loft to your club.
 Your 7-iron might behave more like an 8- or 9-iron.
 The ball will launch higher and fly shorter.
 Take more club.

 • Downhill Lie: Conversely, when you're on a slope hitting downhill, the slope delofts your club.
 Your 7-iron will fly lower and longer, more like a 6-iron.
-Take less club and expect the ball to roll out أكثر when it lands.
+Take less club and expect the ball to roll out more when it lands.

 Playing Smarter: Strategy and a Confident Swing